17 realistic ways to save money

 Read my article on how to successfully shop second hand here.

 -How to shrink your energy bills:

-I am not telling you to live in a dark, cold hole but I noticed than many times people are abusing of the endless amount of energy that we think we have got.
+I am not telling you to live in a dark, cold hole but I noticed that many times people are abusing the endless amount of energy that we think we have got.

-1)Turn off the lights and open the curtains during the day: enjoy natural light.
+-Turn off the lights and open the curtains during the day: enjoy natural light.

-2)Remember to turn off the lights when you leave the room, even if you know I will come back in a few minutes.
+-Remember to turn off the lights when you leave the room, even if you know I will come back in a few minutes.
 It still counts.

-5)Don't use the dryer when doing laundry in the spring and summer months.
+-Don't use the dryer when doing laundry in the spring and summer months.

-6)Turn off standby appliances
+-Turn off standby appliances.

 -Repair your old/damaged items instead of buying new

 -Sell what you no longer need